adoots-m/HAR_dataset_cleaning/README.md

 # HAR_dataset_cleaning
-The retrieval and cleaning of the Human Activity Recognition dataset as a part of the final project for the course " Getting and Cleaning data" from the John Hopkins's Data Science Specialization
+The retrieval and cleaning of the Human Activity Recognition dataset as a part of the final project for the course " Getting and Cleaning data" from the John Hopkins's Data Science Specialization.
 One of the most exciting areas in all of data science right now is wearable computing - see for example this article .
 Companies like Fitbit, Nike, and Jawbone Up are racing to develop the most advanced algorithms to attract new users.
 The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones